 While the fascinating history of Cyprus is worth exploring, many tourists come to enjoy the country's beautiful beaches and resorts.
-Cyprus is home to 49 Blue Flag beaches, which offer fun in the sun that includes snorkelling and scuba diving, waterskiing, quad biking, and windsurfing.
+Cyprus is home to 49 Blue Flag beaches, where snorkelling and scuba diving, waterskiing, quad biking, and windsurfing are all on offer.
 The top beaches have excellent facilities, with restaurants and bars, hotels, and other amenities within easy reach of those on the shore.

 Steeped in ancient culture, it's no wonder Cyprus offers some of the most exciting and fascinating sightseeing opportunities in Europe.
 Highlights include a visit to the Cyprus Museum in Nicosia to view artefacts dating back over 8,500 years, as well as exploring the site of the first discovered Neolithic ruins of Choirokoitia, just north of Larnaca.